 SupportPal uses the InnoDB storage engine.
 Please read over InnoDB performance optimisation basics.

-Switch from the file-based cache to Redis.
+Switch from the file-based storage to Redis.
 Redis is an in-memory caching system that works much faster than reading and writing to disk.
-Find out how to change the cache store.
+Find out how to configure Redis.

 MySQL Slow Query Log

 Slow queries can affect database performance and overall server performance.
 The slow query log feature in MySQL enables you to log queries that exceed a predefined time limit.

 To enable the slow query log in MySQL, follow these steps: